paucablop/chemotools.docs/docs/docs/_build/html/_sources/_explore/sklearn.rst.txt

 * **Data preprocessing**: Feature scaling, encoding, and transformation
 * **Model evaluation**: Cross-validation, metrics, and hyperparameter tuning

-Scikit-learn is widely used in research and industry due to its simplicity, efficiency, and extensive documentation.
+``scikit-learn`` is widely used in research and industry due to its simplicity, efficiency, and extensive documentation.

 A Broad Toolbox of Models and Methods
 -------------------------------------

-One of the biggest strengths of scikit-learn is its vast selection of models and tools.
+One of the biggest strengths of ``scikit-learn`` is its vast selection of models and tools.
 Some key categories include:

 Regression
 ..........